braze-inc/braze-docs/_docs/_hidden/private_betas/sql_segments.md

 On the **Segment Extensions** page, segments generated using SQL are denoted with <i class="fas fa-code" alt="SQL Segment Extension"></i> next to their name.

-Select a SQL Segment Extension to view where the extension is being used, archive the extension, or manually refresh the segment membership.
+Select a SQL Segment Extension to view where the extension is being used, archive the extension, or manually [refresh the segment membership](#refreshing-segment-membership).

+![Messaging Use section of the SQL Editor showing where the SQL segment is being used.][3]

-### Updating segment membership
+### Refreshing segment membership

-To update the segment membership of any Segment Extension created using SQL, open the Segment Extension and select **Refresh**.
+To refresh the segment membership of any Segment Extension created using SQL, open the Segment Extension and select **Refresh**.
 Currently SQL Segment Extensions do not automatically regenerate.

 {% alert tip %}
 If you created a segment where you expect users to enter and exit regularly, manually refresh the Segment Extension it uses before targeting that segment in a campaign or Canvas.